edX Online

 For example, a webhook on an e-commerce site might send a notification to an inventory system each time a customer completes a purchase.
 In this instance, the e-commerce application can use event-driven webhooks to send notifications on an as-needed basis when purchases occur.
 This system is more efficient than an alternative, in which the inventory app must regularly query the e-commerce site to check for sales.

-Browse online Webhooks Courses
+Browse online Webhooks Certificates

 Find new interests and advance your career opportunities